parryc/thevoid/templates/leflan/language_lithuanian.md

 benè - is it really.../could it be...? jùk - but (interchangeable with gi̇)

-## Conditional sentences
+## Conditional sentences (jei)

-Conditional sentences use the same tense in both clauses
+Conditional sentences use the same tense in both clauses.
+It is important to note that _jei_ is used only when there is a possibility that the condition won't happen.
+It cannot be used like the English word "if" as a connector – in those situations, use _ar_.

 Jei rytoj lis, reikos skėčio
 : If tomorrow rain+FUT, need+FUT umbrellas